isabella232/documentation-42/Stacks/MinimalStack.md

 # Minimal Stack

 This stack is optimized for cost.
-And this is one stack to run all different sort of enviroments (dev, stage, prod, etc.)
+And this is one stack to run all different sort of enviroments (dev, stage, prod, etc.) No clustering support.

+0. Bastion Host

+   **Instance Type** Nano

+   Always running!
+Best practices based approach to access the other nodes in the network.

 1. Service Discovery | 24x7 | SDH | Node? (what should be its name?)

+   * ETCD? _DO WE NEED IT?
+THERE WONT BE ANY CLUSTERING IN THIS CASE?_
    * Consul
    * Housekeeper